 Several questions were asked about the Certified Health Education Specialist (CHES) credential.
 Most of the respondents, 72% (n=18) felt the CHES certification was helpful in their positions.
 There were 56% (n=14) who said the CHES certification was necessary to sell themselves to potential employers.
 Only 16% (n=4) of the respondents felt a CHES certification was not necessary in their positions.

 Finally, the participants were asked about salary.
-The most commonly reported salary range of a health educator was between \$25,000 and \$35,000, depending on levels of experience and education.
+The most commonly reported salary range of a health educator was between \$25,000 and \$35,000.
+Of course, this would depend on levels of experience and education.

 Discussion